 Disclosures and disclaimers to reduce appraisal liability risks

 Daniel Bradley, SRA, CDEI, author of the McKissock Education online course, Essential Elements of Disclosures and Disclaimers, says that it’s the appraiser’s responsibility to provide, in addition to a value opinion, other information that will help the user to understand that opinion.
 Withholding such disclosures could mislead the client.
 However, he notes, appraisers are not usually experts in other fields and should not be expected to perform the function of a home inspector, title attorney, or another real estate professional.

-Review appraisers sometimes face a greater risk of being sued, since it typically has a contractual relationship with the lender, while the original appraiser or AMC typically doesn’t.
+Review appraisers sometimes face higher appraisal liability risks and are more likely to be sued, since the review appraiser typically has a contractual relationship with the lender, while the original appraiser or AMC typically doesn’t.
 Review appraisers, therefore, need to go over their contracts carefully and weed out (if possible) any provisions that might prove unreasonable.

 Appraisers in non-lending scenarios might face a greater risk of being sued because a greater number of parties might have the standing to sue them.
 These might include a homeowner who wants the property appraised for tax purposes, a divorcing spouse, or a landlord and tenant negotiating lease terms or a sale option.
 In these cases, the appraiser should be well acquainted with how their duties might differ from those of a common appraisal for a lender.

-To learn more about appraiser liability, check out our online course: Essential Elements of Disclosures and Disclaimers.
+To learn more about appraisal liability risks, check out our online course: Essential Elements of Disclosures and Disclaimers.